 If you own a house, you will pay property taxes every year.
 The tax assessor assesses your house when you buy it, and this assessment increases by a percentage every year, even if the market is going down.
-This can be a problem for you, especially if the market is going down significantly.
+This can be a problem for you, especially if the market decreases significantly.

 If you think the assessed value of your property is higher than it is worth, you can apply to appeal the taxes each year.
-You are able to submit your own comparables to help show the decrease in value, but with a legitimate appraisal, your case is much more solid.
+You can submit your comparables to help show the decrease in value, but with a legitimate appraisal, your case is much more solid.

 Why do I need a property tax appeal appraisal?

 The most common scenario you might find yourself in is as follows:

 - You buy a property at the top of the market

 - The property is reassessed at that value.